Aliases for CDC7 Gene

 GeneCards Summary for CDC7 Gene

 CDC7 (Cell Division Cycle 7) is a Protein Coding gene.
 Diseases associated with CDC7 include Open-Angle Glaucoma and Masa Syndrome.
-Among its related pathways are Cell cycle and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Cell Cycle, Mitotic and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CSNK1G3.

 UniProtKB/Swiss-Prot Summary for CDC7 Gene

 Seems to phosphorylate critical substrates that regulate the G1/S phase transition and/or DNA replication.
 Can phosphorylate MCM2 and MCM3.